Ohio teen missing after helping friend at family farm

 Jonathon Minard, 14, spent Friday afternoon "doing chores" at a farm near New Harrisburg before leaving that evening with a 29-year-old friend, whose family owns the farm, Carroll County Sheriff Dale Williams told NBC News.

-Minard, who lives roughly nine miles away in Dellroy, Ohio, with his parents, spent the night at the friend's house before heading back to the farm on Saturday to do more work, Williams said.
+Minard, who lives with his parents roughly nine miles away in Dellroy, Ohio, spent the night at the friend's house before heading back to the farm Saturday to do more work, Williams said.

 That afternoon, Minard began complaining of a toothache and tried to contact his mother so he could go home, Williams said.
 Authorities have been searching for the teen ever since.